chiragakunosensei/Lab_7/README.md

 4. A choropleth map of the median percent impervious surface by municipality.

-The **Introduction** section should state the research objective and the relevant criteria for identifying the municipalities.

-The **Data and Methods** section should state the data sets used in the analysis, from where those data were acquired, and the GIS operations employed.

-The **Results** section should state the results (i.e. the lists of the municipalities that meet each of the criteria).
-The maps should be cited in the text here.

-The **Discussion** section should state an interpretation of the results (i.e. what parts of the county have steeps slopes or high impervious surface percentages), limitations of the analysis, and how the analysis could be improved or expanded.

-The **Tables** **and Figures** section should contain the maps, each on a separate page with a caption.
-The maps should be cited in the text.

 ## Getting Started

 You can use some of the products you have created in the tutorial for